Why Is Prayer So Important?

 There are many commands God gives us in His Word.
-If God wants us to do these things, then I think it would make sense for us to pray for God to make these things real in our life.
+If God wants us to do these things, I think it would make sense for us to pray for God to make them real in our life.
 We need to start using the scriptures when praying more like this:

 - Lord, you have commanded me to be strong and courageous, you are my shield of protection, and you have promised me that you will be with me where ever I go to help me fight my battles.
 I need not be afraid.
 (Similar to Joshua 1:9)

-- Lord, I trust you and believe you when you tell me to cast my worries and fears onto you.
-I know you will hear my prayers when I cry out to you because you care for me.
+- Lord, I trust and believe you when you tell me to cast my worries and fears onto you.
+I know you will hear my prayers because you care for me when I cry out to you.
 (Similar to 1 Peter 5:7)

 - Lord, sometimes there are others with who I have problems getting along.
 Open my eyes to let me see if the problem lies within me.
 Otherwise, please bless ______ (the other person) and help me live at peace with everyone if possible as far as it depends on me.
 (Similar to Romans 12:18)

-- Lord, I have been battling inside my mind like a pit bull.
-Please help me submit all my ways to you, and please keep the devil far away from me.
+- Lord, I have been battling like a pit bull inside my mind.
+Please help me submit all my ways to you and keep the devil far away from me.
 I know you can do this, so I thank you for answering my prayer ahead of time.
 (Similar to James 4:7)

 More Examples In How To Turn Scripture Into Prayer!

 - Lord, I thank you for being here for me whenever I have a need or problem.
-When I need wisdom, you are always a prayer away, and you always answer my cries for help.
+When I need wisdom, you are always a prayer away and answer my cries for help.
 You tell us that if we lack understanding, we ought to come to you and give us what we need without any shame.
 Thank you so much.
 (Similar to James 1:5)